seanprashad/slackmoji/README.md

    here: https://github.com/SeanPrashad/respectful-emoji-tool#respectful-emoji-tool

    1. Open Chrome and browse to `chrome://extensions/`
-   1. Click on `Load unpacked` and select the `/dist` folder from this repo
+   1. Click on the `Load unpacked` button and select the `extension` folder from within this repo
    1. Navigate to `mySlackWorkspaceURL/customize/emoji`, where `mySlackWorkspaceURL` is the URL of your Slack workspace to begin uploading emoji

    **Note**: 20 emoji will be uploaded per minute - be patient!